Higher Education Scholarships for Adult Learners

-Uversity is a Registered Charity that grants Higher Education Scholarships to Adult Learners to unlock their potential and realise their academic, personal and professional ambitions.
+Uversity is a Registered Charity that grants Higher Education Scholarships to Adult Learners seeking to unlock their potential and realise their academic, personal and professional ambitions.

-Uversity’s Scholarships remove the financial barriers that may be preventing older students, aged 23 and over, from earning a Bachelor’s Degree for the first time.
+Uversity’s Scholarships help to alleviate the financial barriers that may be preventing older students, aged 23 and over, from earning a Bachelor’s Degree for the first time.

 What distinguishes Uversity Scholars is their commitment to being transformed and transforming others as a result of the Scholarship and educational experience.

 What are the Scholarships?

 Uversity’s Scholarships comprise multi-annual financial support and programming for successful candidates to pursue a Bachelor’s degree.
-Scholarships can be in any discipline and used to enrol in selected institutions on the island of Ireland.
+Degrees can be in any discipline and used to enrol in selected institutions on the island of Ireland.

 Preference is given to candidates enrolling on full-time programmes.

 Part-time programmes will be considered on a case by case basis.

 Uversity understands that there are many costs associated with pursuing a degree.
 There are two levels of financial support available, €5,000 or €7,000 per annum for the duration of the chosen degree i.e. 3 or 4 years.
 Payments are made monthly over the course of the degree programme and are subject to continued academic registration and progression.